Five-Dynamics/rocket-flight-sim/rocket_py/README.md

 ## 🤝 Contributing Guidelines

 We welcome contributions to improve this project!
 To ensure consistency and maintain code quality, please follow these steps before submitting a Pull Request (PR).
+Recommend downloading the recommended extensions in vscode marketplace.

 ## ⚙️ **Setting Up the Environment**
 ### 🏗️ **Create a Virtual Environment (One Level Down from Root)**